ADVRHumanoids/nicla_vision_ros/README.md

 Get the IP of the server machine, open ```scripts/niclabox_server_teleoperation.py``` and fill in the following constant: ```ip = "YourServerIP"```.

 Then run ```scripts/niclabox_server_teleoperation.py``` from a terminal.
 The distance will be printed in the terminal and the picture will open in a separate window.
-To close, press the key ```q``` while on the picture resenting the window.
+To close, press the key ```q``` while you are on the window presenting the picture.

 ## ROS Server
 With the other files, we provide a ROS node that allows to publish ```CompressedImage``` and ```Range``` messages with the received data from the Arduino Nicla Vision.